 Maia King is an economist and researcher on the History of UK Public Spending Control project at the Blavatnik School of Government.
 She joined the Blavatnik School in June 2017 after a PhD at Queen Mary, University of London.

-Maia has worked as an economist at the UK Treasury, focusing on macroeconomic analysis and tax policy; and as an ODI Fellow in the Ministry of Economy, Trade & Industry in Madagascar and the Macro-Fiscal Analysis Unit of the Liberian Ministry of Finance.
-She also worked as a researcher and consultant at the Overseas Development Institute, focusing mainly on public finance in fragile states, aid management, and the political economy of service delivery.
+Before her PhD, Maia worked as an economist at HM Treasury, and as an ODI Fellow in the Ministry of Economy, Trade and Industry in Madagascar and the Macro-Fiscal Analysis Unit of the Liberian Ministry of Finance.
+She also worked as a researcher and consultant at the Overseas Development Institute, focusing on public finance in fragile states, aid management, and the political economy of service delivery.

-Maia has PhD in Economics from Queen Mary, University of London.
-She has an MA in Economics from the Université Catholique de Louvain, a PGCert in Economics from Birkbeck College, University of London; and a BA in Natural Sciences from the University of Cambridge (Queens' College).
+Maia has a PhD in economics from Queen Mary, University of London.
+She has an MA in economics from the Université Catholique de Louvain, a PGCert in economics from Birkbeck College, University of London; and a BA in natural sciences (chemistry) from the University of Cambridge (Queens' College).